mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One.md

-# Introduction
+# The Web Is Dead.
+Long Live the Internet

+"The Web is Dead.
+Long Live the Internet", cried *Wired* Magazine in September of 2010.
+Of course, a firestorm erupted in the wake of this announcement; how could the Web be dead, when more people than ever were active regular participants in online communities?
+When smartphones were taking over the world, and computers were faster, cheaper, and more interconnected than ever before? *Wired*, the herald of the modern technocracy since its founding in 1993, was recognising that the online world had changed.
+Rather than using web browsers to move from page to page across the internet, most people's exposure to the internet came through services and purpose-built applications: "Facebook, Twitter, and *The New York Times*" (Anderson and Wolff 2010).
+The World Wide Web—the flat, chaotic landscape where every user was more or less equal—was being eroded.
+But by what?

+The "cycle of capitalism", answered then-Editor-in-Chief Chris Anderson.
+"A technology is invented, it spreads,a a thousand flowers, bloom, and then someone finds a way to own it, locking out others.
+It happens every time."
+The demise of the Web is a story told a thousand times over in modern history.
+Anderson cites the monopolisation of the railroads and the telephone lines, and the parallels are all too clear (2010).
+But in the case of the Web, the internet's face is changing into something else altogether.
+Rather than engaging in conversation through forums or web pages, the predominant mode of social interaction takes place through services and applications; "the rise of machine-to-machine communications—iPhone apps talking to Twitter APIs—is all about control" (Anderson 2010).
+As the modes and mediums of social interaction change, so do the interactions that take place through them.

+In any discussion of industrial capitalism and its influence, it is obvious to start with Marx.
 The world which Marx describes in his writing is obviously and markedly different from our own.
-However, the ideas he elaborated then are absolutely essential to understanding our own society now.
-Marx's themes alienation, oppression, and conflict are just as relevant today as they were at the time of their writing.
-By examining the work of later theorists—Gramsci, Baudrillard, and Aglietta, primarily—I hope to build a narrative explaining our relatively fraught relationship with computers and information technology.
-While the modern smartphone is the primary focus of this study, we interact with any number of computers daily; laptops, tablets, ATMs, to name a few.
+However, the ideas he elaborated then are absolutely essential to understanding our own society.
+Marx's themes of alienation, oppression, and conflict are just as relevant today as they were at the time of their printing.
+By examining the work of later theorists—Gramsci, Baudrillard, and Aglietta, primarily—I hope to tell the story of the smartphone: the slow but unyielding march of industrial capitalism into the world of information technology, and and the ever-more pervasive and complex means by which capitalism objectifies, alienates, and oppresses the individual today.

-While the architects of the modern computer saw it as a tool of empowerment and even liberation, the layperson sees it as mundane or even as a malignant presence.
-Our current condition was brought about by the confluence of three historical trends as identified by Marx:
+As shown in the Introduction, the smartphone is but the latest in a family of technologies.
+For the purposes of this study, the smartphone will be the focus of our analysis, but many if not all of this work could be applied to other devices and services; tablet computers, online social networks, and the like.
+While the architects of the modern computer saw it as a tool of empowerment and even liberation, it has been transformed into something altogether more mundane and ordinary.
+This process and our present relation to information technology was brought about by the confluence of three historical trends as identified by Marx:

 *a) the alienation and objectification of the individual*